goreckis6/next-platform-starter-7174a/README.md

 The full window display provides an immersive experience for viewing and interacting with PDF documents, similar to the bankstatementconverter.com website.

+## 4. AI-Based Transaction Parsing

+### Problem
+The transaction data extraction was not as clean as desired, with issues in properly organizing transaction data into a 3-column format (Date, Description, Amount).

+### Solution
+Implemented AI-based transaction parsing to improve data extraction and organization:

+1. Created a new API route `/api/ai-parse` for AI-based parsing
+2. Added AI parsing option to the export modal in the InspectClient component
+3. Enhanced the transaction parsing logic to use AI when enabled
+4. Improved the 3-column format (Date, Description, Amount) extraction

+The AI parsing feature provides better results for complex bank statements by using advanced algorithms to identify and extract transaction data more accurately.

 ## Testing

 To test these improvements: